stanford-crfm/mistral/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Additional context**
-Add any other context about the problem here (e.g. OS, library versions, hardware, etc...)
+Add any other context about the problem here (e.g. launching with DeepSpeed?, OS, library versions, hardware, etc...)